RonStudeny/ConvinienceStore/Documentation_EN.md

 The scope of this model is scaled back as not to be overcomplicated, it implements 5 classes which represent the Store itself, it's employees, customers and items, furthermore 5 queries have been implemented to demonstrate functionality of this model.<br> **No connection** to an actual database or application has been implemented.
 # 2 Model topology
 ## 2.1 Class Store
 This is the core class around which the entire system is built and it contains collections of all the remaining classes.
-Only 1 instance of this class exists within the model as per the [Scope](#13-scope), the model should only represents the system for a single store, however this class is implemented in such a way, that multiple stores could be created and handled within a single system.<br>
+Only 1 instance of this class exists within the model as per the **1.3 Scope**, the model should only represents the system for a single store, however this class is implemented in such a way, that multiple stores could be created and handled within a single system.<br>
 ----INSTANCE VARIABLES----<br>
 ``string Name`` - Variable containing the name of the establishment, in the event that the use of this model is expanded to facilitate multiple stores, this variable could be used for identification<br>
 ``List<Employee> Employees`` - A collection of ``Employee`` type, contains all instances of ``Employee`` class.
 This collection is used extensively through out the project as will be described further into the document<br>